npalomin/georeferencing-and-mapping-fame-data/README.md

 [![Image from Gyazo](https://i.gyazo.com/cf59070c25d7a770a80c327ecda9793b.png)](https://gyazo.com/cf59070c25d7a770a80c327ecda9793b)

-Then hit **OK** and a *Coordinate Reference System Selector* window should pop-up.
-Again, the software by default should have selected **WGS 84 EPSG:4326**, which the standard for online maps (EPSG stands for European Petroleum Survey Group).
+Then, hit **OK** and a *Coordinate Reference System Selector* window should pop-up.
+Again, the software by default should have selected **WGS 84 EPSG:4326**, which the standard for online maps.
 If not select the CRS from the list and then hit **OK**.

 [![Image from Gyazo](https://i.gyazo.com/023de44742d333a52c4ef7c2f2a10858.png)](https://gyazo.com/023de44742d333a52c4ef7c2f2a10858)